 Administrators use the results to highlight specific problem areas of the school and try to prevent new ones.
-However, if students aren't taking the survey truthfully, the results could be unreliable for administrative decisions.
+However, if students aren't taking the survey truthfully, the results could be unreliable for administrative decisions. "[It] depends on the students'

-"[It] depends on the students' perspective, of course," math teacher Karie Lauterbach said.
-"If they don't feel it's worth their time, they're going to answer a different way than if they feel like what they say would make a change."
-Students are encouraged to speak up about issues they have at school, and to spark change within the student body.
+perspective, of course," math teacher Karie Lauterbach said.
+"If they don't feel it's worth their time, they're going to answer a different way than if they feel like what to speak up about issues they have at school, and to spark change within the student body.